TurboPack/MustangpeakVirtualshellTools/Demos/Readme.txt

 Welcome to the VirtualShellTools Demo Folder!

 These are the Demo supplied with VirtualShellTools.
 If you want to compile all the demos at once then use the *.bpg file supplied in this folder.
-There are three differnt builds:

-VirtualShellToolsDemos.bpg  			-  All the Demos having to do with VirtualShellTools VirtualShellToolsDemos with Toolbar2000-TBX.bpg -  All the Demos plus any demos that use Toolbar2000 with TBX
+VirtualShellToolsDemos.bpg  			-  All the Demos having to do with VirtualShellTools

 In order to build the package open the *.bpg file with Delphi.
 Answer yes to *all* the annoying quesions about recreating the resource file.
 Go to